tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 In a similar way to common terminologies, persistent identifiers have been created to help users classify and accurately describe physical objects.
-A related PID is the RRID, research resource identifier, which identifies the classes of instruments (models) and not instances [8]_.
-This work is undertaken by the UsedIT group [9]_, which is extending the RRID to instrument classes that could be used to describe the *Model* (via *modelIdentifier*) property (Table 4.2).
-RRIDs are not described in detail here, but it is envisioned that the RRID metadata schema, which was described in detail previously [10]_, and extended by UsedIT [11]_, will be interoperable with instrument instance (PIDINST) PIDs.
+A related PID is the RRID, research resource identifier, which identifies the classes of instruments (models) and not instances.\ [#bandrowski2016]_ This work is undertaken by the `UsedIT`_ group, which is extending the RRID to instrument classes that could be used to describe the *Model* (via *modelIdentifier*) property (Table 4.2).
+RRIDs are not described in detail here, but it is envisioned that the RRID metadata schema, which was described in detail previously,\ [#bandrowski2012]_ and extended by UsedIT, will be interoperable with instrument instance (PIDINST) PIDs.
 This interoperability should enable any project to quickly download data about the model to consistently fill mapped fields.